 Recenty, Yee and colleagues (2021) provided a great overview on representative rhizobox designs, showcasing the manifold rhizobox configuration options for specific research questions (see Figure).
 (Subpannel A) "Classical" Rhizotron/Rhizobox set up, (B) Rhizobox with side-compartment, (C) vertical and (D) horizontal root mat chambers, root boxes with (E) mycorrhizal compartments (e.g. separated by 50 µm mesh and/or air gaps), and (F,G) split-root or -box designs (see "Splitbox-design") with complete or semi-permeable compartments.
 See Yee et al. (2021) for details.

 Roots on rhizobox / root box transparent surfaces or after harvest can be analysed with a growing range of free or commercial software programs.
+However, rhizoboxes are also an educative way to illustrate root (and shoot growth) to younger audiences.
 Here we give a brief onverview on potential programs to use for image analysis:

 Please check the Plant Image Analysis Webpage (carefully collected by Guillaume Lobet and colleagues) for further software packages allowing root analysis.

 [Vienna Scientific Instruments is not responsible for the content of external links. ]